taskinfurkan/openhack/readme.md

 OpenHack
 Hello and welcome to OpenHack, a challenge oriented hack event from Microsoft.
 From here you will be presented with a series of challenges, each one more difficult than the one before.

-You should already be assigned to and seated with a team, with whom you will attempt to solve as many challenges as you can within today’s hack time
+You should already be assigned to and seated with a team, with whom you will attempt to solve as many challenges as you can within todayâ€™s hack time

 You have been assigned a coach who will be your first point of contact, and is here to support you and answer questions during the hack.
 They will not however solve the challenges for you.